98th Training Division: Post 9/11

 On 3 September 2004, the 98th Division received mobilization orders for Operation Iraqi Freedom.
 This mobilization was to be the first overseas deployment for the unit since World War II.
 The mission, known as the Foreign Army Training Assistance Command (FA-TRAC), consisted primarily of training the new Iraqi Army and Iraqi security forces.
 An expeditionary force of more than 700 Iroquois warriors were trained and equipped at four sites: Camp Atterbury, Fort Bliss, Fort Hood and Fort Benning.

 The demands of Operation Iraqi Freedom required an accelerated training schedule which crammed as many warfighting skills as possible into a forty-one-day period.
 This was the 98th's first substantial exposure to the asymmetric battlefield, requiring training in counterinsurgency techniques and preparing to face an opponent who did not fight along traditional fronts.
 The 98th made full use of the 33,000 acres at Camp Atterbury and marched everywhere.
 It was at Camp Atterbury that the advisory support teams (later renamed military training teams), the heart of the FA-TRAC mission, transformed to cohesive units in long days.

 In fall 2004, the 98th Division arrived in Baghdad and filled the ranks of the Multinational Security Transition Command-Iraq (MNSTC-I), the unit charged with assisting the Iraqi government in developing, training and equipping the new Iraqi security forces.
 The unit used its pool of drill sergeant and instructor expertise to train Iraqi soldiers and officers to prescribed standards under the constant threat of insurgent attack and under austere conditions.

 Instruction and support teams spread out across all points in Iraq from Al Kasik in the north to as far south as Umm Qasr.
 They established contact with Iraqi security units with the help of interpreters and helped build the six divisions of the new Iraqi Army.
 They also established officer and noncommissioned officer education schools at the Kirkush Military Training Base.
 They trained Iraqi police, the Highway Patrol, the special Police Commandos and the Iraqi Border Police.

 The division also fielded soldiers to such other locations as Guantanamo Bay, Cuba, the Horn of Africa, Kuwait, Jordan and Afghanistan.

 Five 98th Training Division soldiers were killed in action during the division's deployment to Iraq in 2004–05.

-Subordinate units
+Organization

-As of 8 July 2017 the following units are subordinate to the 98th Training Division (Initial Entry Training):
+The 98th Training Division is a subordinate unit of the 108th Training Command, which is tasked with providing Initial Entry Training (IET) to new recruits.
+The 98th Training Division provides Basic Combat Training (BCT), as well as One Station Unit Training (OSUT) for Infantry and Cavalry recruits.
+One Station Unit Training combines Basic Combat Training and Advanced Individual Training (AIT) at one location.
+Besides providing training at their main training locations the division's battalions also operate numerous training detachments.
+As of January 2026 the following units are subordinated to the 98th Training Division: